Stay in the castle where Meghan Markle spent the eve of her wedding

 From Charles II to the Duchess of Sussex, these incredible castles have hosted some equally incredible people.
 And now, you can stay there, too.

-So foreign to our young country, Australians have long been captivated by the historic manors and castles of the United Kingdom and Europe.
+So foreign to our country, Australians have long been captivated by the historic manors and castles of the United Kingdom and Europe.
 So why not make your next getaway a regal one by touring these luxurious castles, where you can sleep like royalty and come face-to-face with history?

 Château de Bagnols Hôtel & Spa